 Delete a field

 To delete a field, select the row you want to delete by clicking it in the leftmost column of the data grid.
 This highlights the entire row.
-You can delete the field by pressing the Delete key, using the Delete option from the clipboard on the ribbon, or right-clicking the row and clicking Delete.
+You can delete the field by pressing the Delete key, using the Delete option from the clipboard on the Fields tab, or right-click the row and click Delete.
+If the Delete option is unavailable, the selected field cannot be deleted.

 You can also delete a field in the attribute table view by right-clicking a column and choosing Delete, or by selecting a value in the column and clicking the Delete button on the toolbar above the view.
 Learn more about common table and attribute tasks.